Kardar-Parisi-Zhang Equation from Long-Range Exclusion Processes: Analytic Compactification

-\end{definition} \begin{remark} Although $\bar{\mathfrak{P}}^{N}$ is not the full-line heat kernel $\mathfrak{P}^{N}$ for which heat kernel estimates are established in Proposition A.1 in \cite{DT}, the heat kernel $\bar{\mathfrak{P}}^{N}$ admits a classical explicit representation of copies of $\mathfrak{P}^{N}$ up to spatial translations.
-The conclusion, whose proof we omit because it is well-known, is that the heat kernel estimates from Proposition A.1 in \cite{DT} apply for $\bar{\mathfrak{P}}^{N}$ for uniformly bounded times upon replacing distance on $\Z$ with geodesic distance on $\mathbb{T}_{N}$. \end{remark} We proceed to introduce the following "compactification" of $\mathfrak{Z}^{N}$ defined via analytic means.
-We emphasize that although we appeal to fields which are defined on the full-lattice $\Z$, we realize them purely as functions on $\mathbb{T}_{N}$ by embedding $\mathbb{T}_{N} \subseteq \Z$. \begin{definition} Define $\bar{\mathfrak{Z}}^{N}$ to be the solution to the fixed-point problem
+\end{definition} \begin{remark} Although $\bar{\mathbf{H}}^{N}$ is not the full-line heat kernel $\mathbf{H}^{N}$ for which heat kernel estimates are established in Proposition A.1 in \cite{DT}, the heat kernel $\bar{\mathbf{H}}^{N}$ admits a classical explicit representation given by spatial translations of $\mathbf{H}^{N}$.
+Thus, Proposition A.1 in \cite{DT} holds for $\bar{\mathbf{H}}^{N}$ for uniformly bounded times upon replacing the distance on $\Z$ with the geodesic distance on $\mathbb{T}_{N}$.
+The same is true if we replace ``Proposition A.1" with ``Corollary A.2" in \cite{DT} for the same reason.
+We organize this in Lemma \ref{lemma:HKE}. \end{remark} The aforementioned ``compactification" of the microscopic Cole-Hopf transform defined here is basically given by replacing heat operators in \eqref{eq:IntGT} by their compactifications above.
+We also perturb the initial data; see Remark \ref{remark:ch2ChiT=0}.
+Roughly speaking, like \cite{DT} our analysis of stochastic heat-type equations will use regularity of their initial data, and our perturbation of the initial data in Definition \ref{definition:ChiTorus} below ensures such regularity with respect to the geodesic distance on the corresponding geometry $\mathbb{T}_{N}$.
+However, the perturbations are not detectable in any $\mathbf{C}(\mathbb{K})$ in the large-$N$ limit so the details of these perturbations are not delicate. \begin{definition} Define $\wt{\mathbf{Z}}^{N}\overset{\bullet}=\mathbf{Z}^{N}-\bar{\mathbf{Z}}^{N}$ where $\bar{\mathbf{Z}}^{N}$ is the solution to the following equation with terms to be defined afterwards: